zcash/zcash/doc/wallet-backup.md

 `zcash-cli z_exportwallet <nameofbackup>`

-This will generate a text file in the export directory with all transparent and shielded private keys with their associated public addresses.
-It will also return the file path.
+This will generate a file in the export directory listing all transparent and shielded private keys with their associated public addresses.
+The file path will be returned in the command line.

 To import keys into a wallet which were previously exported to a file, use: